oarabiledev/innerscope/docs/+GET_STARTED.md

 Instead of using the document.createElement() api, we use a custom function called

-ui.addElement()
+ui.createElement()

 This allows us to extend the ElementComposer class, which means you can then use features like

-- setOnTouch
+- onTouch
-- Animate
+- destroy

 **Check ELEMENT.md to see other methods you can use.**